AdobeDocs/commerce-merchant-services.en/help/catalog-service/taxes.md

 ![Taxes displayed on Product Detail Page](assets/display-tax.png)

 ## Configure API Mesh

+If not already done, connect the API Mesh with Catalog Service to your instance.
+See detailed instructions in the [Getting Started](https://developer.adobe.com/graphql-mesh-gateway/gateway/getting-started/) topic in the API Mesh developer guide.

 In the `mesh.json` file, replace the `name `, `endpoint`, and `x-api-key` values.